gamemanual0/gm0/source/docs/appendix/glossary.rst

     Dead Axle
         A dead axle refers to an axle that **intentionally** does not spin.
-        Instead, bearings are mounted directly to the moving part, such as a wheel in a drivetrain.
+        Instead, :term:`bearings <Ball Bearing>` are mounted directly to the moving part, such as a wheel in a drivetrain.
-        Power is transferred with a sprocket, pulley or gear that is also directly mounted to the moving part.
+        Power is transferred with a :term:`sprocket`, pulley or :term:`gear` that is also directly mounted to the moving part.
-        This eliminates the need for the axle to transfer torque, and also eliminates the need for hubs.
+        This eliminates the need for the :term:`axle <Shaft>` to transfer torque, and also eliminates the need for :term:`hubs <Clamping Hub>`.
         Additionally, the axle can be used for structural integrity, as it is rigidly mounted.

     Direct Drive
         Direct drive refers to mounting a wheel directly on the shaft of the drivetrain motor.
-        This means that there cannot be any change of gear ratios between the motor and wheel.
+        This means that there cannot be any change of :term:`gear ratios <Gear Reduction>` between the motor and wheel.

         .. warning::
             Direct drive is not recommended because shock loads transfer easily